fasilwdr/md2indexhtml/README.md

 - Updates paths to use only filenames (flattens directory structure)
 - Adds responsive classes automatically
 - Preserves external URLs and base64 images
-- Warns about missing images but continues processing

 ## Python API